 If, at Nebelhorn Trophy, skaters/teams from a nation that earned the extra places at Worlds do not finish top six in ladies or top seven in men, top three in pairs or top four in ice dance, then those spots will go to nations whose skaters/teams do finish in those places.

-Nations that are unable to fill the quotas earned will have to return those spots to the ISU and it will reassign them to the next highest ranked skaters/teams.
+Nations that are unable to fill the quotas earned will have to return those spots to the ISU.
+It will then reassign those places to the nation(s) with the next highest ranked skaters/teams.

 Russian athletes will compete under the flag of the Russian Olympic Committee.
-A piece of music to replace the anthem has yet to be determined.
+Tchaikovsky′s ″Piano Concerto No. 1″ will be played at all medal ceremonies for gold medalists.

 The ISU has announced the singles and pairs short program elements (junior and senior) for the 2021-2022 season.